Possible risks of blood transfusions

 Delayed hemolytic reaction

 This type of reaction happens when the body slowly attacks antigens (other than ABO antigens) on the transfused blood cells.
 The blood cells are broken down days or weeks after the transfusion.
 There are usually no symptoms, but the transfused red blood cells are destroyed and the patient’s red blood cell count falls.
-In rare cases the kidneys may be affected, and treatment may be needed.
+In rare cases, the kidneys may be affected, and treatment may be needed.

 Graft-versus-host disease (GVHD) occurs when a person with a very weak immune system gets white blood cells in a transfused blood product.
-The white cells from the transfusion attack the tissues of the patient who got the blood.
+The white cells in the transfusion attack the tissues of the patient who got the blood.

 Within a month of the transfusion, the patient may have fever, liver problems, rash, and diarrhea.

 To prevent white blood cells from causing GVHD, donated blood can be treated with radiation before transfusion.
 (Radiation stops white blood cells from working but does not affect red blood cells.)
+These are called irradiated blood products.
+They are often used for people with cancer who might have weakened immune systems.

 Blood transfusions can transmit infections caused by bacteria, viruses, and parasites.
 The chance of getting an infection from blood in the United States is extremely low, but the exact risk for each type of infection varies.
 Testing units of blood for germs that can cause infection has made the blood supply very safe, but no test is 100% accurate.